nilostolte/Projects-Presentations/Automatic Vector Fonts Generator Project.md

 function with same name shown in the **PostScript Cookbook** (Blue Book) coded in PostScript.
 Postscript has been used as a prototype language to develop a much more complex project ([**π Vector GUI for Java and Android**](https://github.com/nilostolte/Projects-Presentations/blob/main/%CF%80%20Vector%20GUI%20for%20Java%20and%20Android.md#%CF%80-vector-gui-for-java-and-android)) which this project is part of.

-The PostScript prototype has been used for different applications, but had quite a few inconveniences as briefly mentioned previously.
+The PostScript prototype has been used for different applications, but had quite a few inconveniences.
 First, the kerning had to be done by hand (the font kerning information is encrypted in the font and not available in PostScript).
 Second, this prototype cannot be used in another context (in a Java program, for example), except for showing static vectorized texts.
 A vectorized text is a text represented by their graphical shapes, broadly called glyphs.
 A glyph is a series of commands to draw a character.
 Long